UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 respectively.

-Saturation is often used more as a stylistic choice to decide whether the colors we use should be muted/desaturated or vivid/saturated.
+Saturation is often used more as a stylistic choice to decide whether the colours we use should be muted/desaturated or vivid/saturated.

 ---